emmettcollings/bubbie-vi/README.md

 If you'd like to view our **WiP Demo**, please direct yourself to the **"game"** branch and read the README there for instructions.

+If you'd like to view our **Final Game**, please direct yourself to the **"MainGame"** branch and read the README there for instructions.

 Regards,
 Not Enough Memory